Accessibility Tools

 Meteor Crater.

-This was a place my dad wanted to visit & the only thing I remember about it was how bored me & my sister were with the big hole in the ground.
-How things change as we get older, I would be fascinated to go back to visit it now.
+This was a place my dad wanted to visit & the only thing I remember about it was how bored me and my sister were with the big hole in the ground and how things change as we get older.
+I would be fascinated to go back and visit it now.

 About the Meteor Crater.